MattSturgeon/com.valvesoftware.Steam.Utility.steamtinkerlaunch/README.md

 3. Run `git clone https://github.com/HanPrower/com.valvesoftware.Steam.Utility.steamtinkerlaunch` in the terminal and navigate in to the directory.

 4. This bit is a bit scary... currently (30th May, 2022) we're waiting on a feature to make it upstream which is necessary to test this properly, so I've bundled that runtime in `flatpak/com.valvesoftware.Steam.flatpak`.
 Anything could technically be in this runtime, this is scary!
 You should never trust random files from the internet!!
-However, if you want to continue navigate in to the folder and run `flatpak --user com.valvesoftware.Steam.flatpak`
+However, if you want to continue navigate in to the folder and run `flatpak install --user com.valvesoftware.Steam.flatpak`

 5. If you run `flatpak list` you should see Steam from a test branch, and `steam-origin` Origin.